Royltd1/Elk-Project/README.md

 ![Elk Stack Diagram](./Images/Diagrams/Elk/Elk_Stack_Diagram.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the playbook1.yml file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the playbook1.yml file may be used to install only certain pieces of it, such as docker.io, python3-pip, DVWA.

   - README /playbooks_yaml_for_elk_stack/ansible-docker/playbook1.yml: playbook1.yml